richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-27-open-endedness.md

 Interested readers can refer to my previous [post](https://richardcsuwandi.github.io/blog/2025/dgm/) for a comprehensive overview of the Darwin-Gödel Machine.
 </div>

-The full vision involves AI that can design not just its software and algorithms, but potentially even its hardware and architecture, making AI-GAs a compelling candidate for achieving AGI through automated discovery rather than manual engineering.
+The full vision involves AI that can design not just its software and algorithms, but potentially even its hardware and architecture, making AI-GAs a compelling candidate for achieving more general intelligence through automated discovery rather than manual engineering.

 ## Safety in an open-ended world
 Now for the elephant in the room: if we build AI systems that can continuously discover new capabilities and behaviors, how do we ensure they remain safe and beneficial?
 Open-endedness is incredibly powerful, but as they say, "with great power comes great responsibility".
 By definition, we can't predict what open-ended systems will discover (because that's the whole point!).
 This creates unique safety questions: